 The National Kidney Foundation tells us that one in ten people will have a kidney stone over the course of a lifetime, and that rates are on the rise.
 A few tips can make the difference between a painful event leading to a trip to the hospital, and a comfortable summer.

 According to John Muir Health urologist Wei Zheng, MD, “Heat-related dehydration is so common, and yet so dangerous.
-You can avoid kidney stones by consciously increasing their fluid intake this summer, and by keeping aware of a few important facts.
+You may be able to avoid kidney stones by consciously increasing your fluid intake this summer, and by keeping aware of a few important facts.
 Most people don’t have a clear idea of the steps they can take to prevent a problem.”

 Below are some tips:

 - Make a point to drink more water!
 Exercising in the heat can bring a significant loss of water through sweating.
 According to the Kidney Foundation, the more you sweat, the less you urinate, which allows stone-causing minerals to settle and bond in the kidneys and urinary tract.
 So keeping well hydrated is the best thing to do to avoid kidney stones.
 Take along more water than you think you need.

 - Make lemonade!
 Chronic kidney stones are often treated with potassium citrate, but studies have shown that limeade, lemonade and other fruits and juices high in natural citrate offer the same stone-preventing benefits.
 Just watch the sugar intake.